The perfect nutrient-dense side and a unique way to get your greens in.

 (or chard, collard greens, stemmed and roughly chopped)

-2. Heat a skillet over medium heat.
+Heat a skillet over medium heat.
 Once hot, add the coconut oil to the skillet and let it warm for about 10 seconds.

-3. Once the oil is warmed, add the kale (or greens), in batches, stirring frequently.
+Once the oil is warmed, add the kale (or greens), in batches, stirring frequently.
 Once the first batch is cooked down/ wilted, add the second, and repeat until all of the greens are in the pan and wilt.
-Season with sea salt (or other seasoning blends *see notes) and cook about 15 minutes until the greens are completely wilted and cooked down.
+Season with sea salt (or other seasoning blends *see notes) and cook for about 15 minutes until the greens are completely wilted and cooked down.
 Serve and enjoy!

 We like to use cajun seasoning, curry, minced garlic, fresh oregano, sage, or thyme

-Dark leafy greens are a rich source of minerals including iron, calcium, potassium, and magnesium.
+Kale, Chard & Collards are dark leafy greens that are a rich source of minerals including iron, calcium, potassium, and magnesium.
 They also provide important vitamins, including vitamins K, C, E, and many of the B vitamins.
-Adding vitamin C rich foods to your greens such as lemon juice helps to absorb important minerals, like iron.
+Adding vitamin C-rich foods to your greens such as lemon juice helps to absorb important minerals, like iron.